zudwalex/mongoose/docs/README.md

 Note: this function does not push data to the network!
 It only appends data to the output buffer.
 The data is being sent when `mg_mgr_poll()` is called.
 If `mg_send()` is called multiple times, the output buffer grows.

+Parameters:

+- `c` - connection, which output buffer should be modified
+- `data` - data to append
+- `size` - size of data to append

+Return value: `true` if data appended successfully and `false` otherwise

 Usage example: